Do you know someone who won't shut up about Bitcoin? No matter what the conversation is about, somehow, they bring it back to Bitcoin!

 1. There Is No Central Leader Or Doctrine

-Satoshi Nakamoto invented Bitcoin, but didn't seem to have much to say about what one should or should not do in their life.
-At that time, Bitcoin had barely just been invented, so there wasn't really much of a “Bitcoiner culture”, aside from maybe cypherpunk culture.
-You didn't need to give any money to Satoshi in order to participate.
-You didn't need to renounce anyone or anything.
-You didn't have to sell your possessions or leave your family.
+Satoshi Nakamoto invented Bitcoin, but didn’t seem to have much to say about what one should or should not do in their life.
+You didn’t need to give any money to Satoshi in order to participate.
+You didn’t need to renounce anyone or anything.
+You didn’t have to sell your possessions or leave your family.

 The Bitcoin code was open source and anyone, anywhere in the world could run it.